Part 4 · The Missing Signal

 Respondent, Maharashtra

-Trust rarely comes from full automation in context-rich welfare settings; it comes from understanding.
-When citizens can see how decisions are made, and operators can explain them, confidence begins to rebuild.
+Trust rarely comes from full automation in context-rich welfare settings.
+It appears more likely to come from understanding.
+When people can see how decisions are being made, and when operators can explain what happened, confidence begins to rebuild.

 • “Your application was paused because income proof was missing.”